 The team, who were climbing for charity, not only played a full rugby match, but also successfully summited the mountain in 6 short days.

 The U19’s coach at Warrington Wolves and SPF ambassador Lee Briers tweeted after the match saying “That was the hardest thing I’ve ever done and quite possibly the hardest thing I’ll ever do.”
-Linzi Prescott said after the event “I am incredibly proud of each and every one that took on this challenge.
+Linzi Prescott said after the highest rugby match, “I am incredibly proud of each and every one that took on this challenge.
 I think it is amazing what they have achieved.
 They are a fantastic team, who I’m sure have experienced some special, once in a lifetime memories.
 I cannot thank them enough for continuing Stephen’s legacy.
 He would be so proud!
 Special thanks must also go to their partners/families for their support.
-It’s been a sleepless week for me so I don’t know how they have coped.
+It’s been a sleepless week for me, so I don’t know how they have coped.
 Hope they enjoy the well-deserved celebrations now it’s over.
 Stay safe!!”